habibcilmd-cardiologist/dr-cil/content/en/services/pci/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is PCI surgery?"
+      answer: "No, it is not open surgery.
+It is a minimally invasive procedure performed through catheter."
+    - question: "How long will I stay in hospital after PCI?"
+      answer: "In elective procedures usually 1-2 days, emergency procedures may require longer stay."
+    - question: "Is PCI an alternative to bypass surgery?"
+      answer: "In some patients, yes.
+Decision is made with patient-specific evaluation."
+    - question: "When can I return to normal life after PCI?"
+      answer: "Usually normal activities can be resumed within 1-2 weeks."
+    - question: "Can PCI be repeated?"
+      answer: "Yes, if needed, PCI can be performed again on different vessels or the same vessel."
 ---

 PCI (Percutaneous Coronary Intervention) is catheter-based treatment of coronary artery disease.
 It includes balloon angioplasty and stent implantation.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in PCI procedures.